 To reduce the number of pedestrian accident injuries and fatalities, Hupy and Abraham is leading the charge in promoting awareness of pedestrian right-of-way laws.
 To help drivers better understand that they should be yielding to pedestrians at all corners and crosswalks, the firm has distributed tens of thousands of "Yield To Pedestrians" bumper stickers.

-Additionally, Hupy and Abraham’s “Save a Life.
-Yield To Pedestrians” public service announcement (PSA) has aired about 1,000 times in Wisconsin, Illinois, and Iowa, and Attorney Michael Hupy has appeared on live television and written letters to local police chiefs to raise awareness.
+Additionally, Hupy and Abraham's "Save a Life.
+Yield To Pedestrians" public service announcement (PSA) has aired about 1,000 times in Wisconsin, Illinois, and Iowa, and Attorney Michael Hupy has appeared on live television and written letters to local police chiefs to raise awareness.
 We hope that these efforts reduce pedestrian accidents throughout Wisconsin, Illinois, and Iowa.